starling021/rat-n/README.md

 ## Entynet PI payload (USB injection)

     INFO: Entynet PI is a development board that can be programmed with the Arduino IDE.
-It emulates usb keyboard strokes extremely fast and can inject the MPL payload just in a few seconds.
+It emulates USB keyboard strokes extremely fast and can inject the MPL payload just in a few seconds.

     Developer: Entynetproject (Ivan Nikolsky)